jimfinnis/jcf12/content/teaching/CS123/examples/1/index.md

         this.logger = logger;
         logger.log(Logger.INFO,"SomeClass instance created");
     }

+    // a method which doesn't actually do anything - it's just
+    // an example showing how the logger instance variable might
+    // be used.
+    public void someMethod(){
+        logger.log(Logger.INFO,"Did something");
+    }
 }
 ```
 Note that I've had to say ```this.logger``` in the constructor because